LumKitty/MiLight3/README.md

 LONGITUDE = 51.4   # Longitude.
 Use negative numbers for the southern hemisphere LATTITUDE = -3.2   # Lattitude.
 Use negative numbers foe western hemisphere (Wales, USA, Spain etc.)
 ELEVATION = 75     # Your height above sea level.
-Not a huge issue if you don't know it TEMPERATURE = 20   # Temperature to assume.
+Not a huge issue if you don't know it HORIZON = -6       # How far below the horizon is considered sunset/rise. -6 is civil twilight TEMPERATURE = 20   # Temperature to assume.
 Set it to an average sunset/sunrise temperature for your area PRESSURE = 1019.5  # Atmospheric pressure.
 Probably want to leave this as the default
 ```